mhx/dwarfs/doc/mkdwarfs.md

   Don't add a creation timestamp.
 This is useful when bit-identical file system images are required to be produced from the same input.

+- `--no-category-names`:
+  Don't add category names to the file system.
+This is only relevant if the file system uses categories at all.
+Adding category names allows for setting per-category options when rewriting a file system, to get per-category info with `dwarfsck`, or to see the categories that have been identified in a file.
+This implicitly adds `--no-category-metadata`.

+- `--no-category-metadata`:
+  Don't add category metadata to the file system.
+This goes beyond just the category names and additionally stores the metadata identified during categorization.
+This metadata is needed for metadata-dependent compression algorithms (e.g. FLAC).
+So if you're planning to recompress categorized blocks from a metadata-independent to a metadata-dependent compression algorithm, this is going to be impossible if the metadata information is not available.

 - `--file-hash=none`|*name*:
   Select the hashing function to be used for file deduplication.
 If `none` is chosen, file deduplication is disabled.
 By default, the built-in